statsmagician/AI-Song-Writer/README.md

 # AI Song Writer
-<br>Always wondered what a love song written by AI would be like? <br>You finally have an answer!
+Always wondered what a love song written by AI would be like? <br>You finally have an answer!
 By using a Long Short Term Memeory Neural Network, we were able to train our model on song lyrics from various artists and create new songs in their style.
 After training and generating text, we run spell check using a dictionary of the artist's spelling.<br>*No robots were harmed in the making of this.*